grocerycrud/documentation/3.x/getting_started/grocery-crud-enterprise-installation.md

 include('view.php');</code></pre>

-So now we will basically change just slightly the example.php to fit to our needs for the <code>films.php</code>.
-So first of all let's assume that the <code>films.php</code> has some code of your own project.
-For that reason, I will include the <code>...</code> at the below example so you can understand that this is basically your code (e.g. header, footer, some functionality... e.t.c.).
+As a last step, we are going to change just slightly the `example.php` to fit to our needs.

-So the final example for films.php will look like this:
+Copy the file `example.php` to `films.php` and change the following lines:

 <pre><code class="language-php">&lt;?php
 // films.php

-include("libraries/autoload.php");
+include("libraries/autoload.php"); // Changed this line here

 use GroceryCrud\Core\GroceryCrud;

-$database = include('database.php');
+$database = include('database.php'); // Maybe those paths also need a change
-$config = include('config.php');
+$config = include('config.php'); // Maybe those paths also need a change

 $crud = new GroceryCrud($config, $database);

-$crud-&gt;setTable('films');
+$crud-&gt;setTable('films'); // And of course our specific CRUD
-$crud-&gt;setSubject('Film', 'Films');
+$crud-&gt;setSubject('Film', 'Films'); // And of course our specific CRUD

 $output = $crud-&gt;render();